arik12/SOFTWARE-ENGINEERING/README.md

 ## 🔹 What is Software Engineering?

+Now imagine you want to build your own app, like an online shop.
+You first plan the features, then design, code, and test it step by step.
+Even after launching, you keep updating and improving it.

-Software Engineering is the process of designing, developing, testing, and maintaining software in a structured and organized way.
+**Software Engineering is the process of designing, developing, testing,
+and maintaining software in a structured and organized way.**

-It is not just coding — it includes planning, designing, testing, and improving the software.

 ### 📌 Example:
 Imagine you are building an **e-commerce website (Shoppanda)**: